philipbergen/turtles/README.rst

 ::
     docker build --tag my-maven-project .

 Create the ``stage`` script in your source folder, simplified:

 ::

     #!/bin/bash
     set -eu
+    # Determine what the next stage should be
     case "$1" in
     compile)
         next=test